 Stand for the Land.
 And the water.

-Introducing the Miller-Kirkman Preserve!
-The newest addition to the collection of lands the Land Trust is acquiring through the Stand for the Land campaign.
+The Miller-Kirkman Preserve – the third addition to the collection of lands the Land Trust is acquiring through the Stand for the Land campaign.
 This 13.27-acre preserve includes a 1-acre estuary, ¼ mile of fish stream, 910 linear feet of natural shoreline, and intact riparian vegetation.
 It’s also home to a range of important species including salmon, kingfishers, eagles, heron and salamanders.
 The Miller-Kirkman Preserve represents a “one-of-a-kind” opportunity in our ongoing campaign to save some of the last best places on Bainbridge before it’s too late.
 This preserve is not currently open to the public.